IBS in Men: Why It's Underdiagnosed (and What to Do)

 This matters for diagnosis because IBS-D looks, on the surface, like a lot of other things.
 Lactose intolerance.
 Food poisoning that "never quite cleared up."
 Anxiety with GI symptoms.
 Post-infectious IBS after a gastroenteritis episode years ago.
 Bile acid diarrhea.
 The short list a distracted primary care visit will chase is long, and "run to the bathroom three times after breakfast" gets mapped onto whichever of those is easiest to explain away.

-If the pattern you recognize in yourself is urgent morning bathroom trips, sudden needs after meals, cramping that eases after a bowel movement, and a map of bathrooms in every place you regularly go, that's classic IBS-D, not "something you ate."
+A pattern of urgent morning bathroom trips, sudden needs after meals, cramping that eases after a bowel movement, and a mental map of bathrooms in every place you regularly go is classic IBS-D, not "something you ate."

 The "it's just stress" trap